Aegean Goddess deck plans

 In April 2021, Pacific Aria was planned to leave P&O Australia (last cruise April 9, 2021 / Melbourne-Fremantle-Singapore) and join the fleet of CMV UK as "Ida Pfeiffer".
 However, CMV filed for bankruptcy in July 2020.

-Pacific Aria/Aegean Goddess cruise ship deck plan shows a total of 630 staterooms for 1260 passengers (max capacity is 1512 guests), served by 560 crew/staff, 9 passenger decks, 15 food and drink venues (restaurants, lounges, bars), 2 swimming pools (one with a retractable glass roof, one for adults), 2 Jacuzzies (spa pools), 8 elevators.
-The ship's new interior design (transforming ms Ryndam into Pacific Aria) was a project of Tillberg Design Studio (Sweden).
+Pacific Aria/Aegean Goddess cruise ship deck plan shows a total of 630 staterooms for 1260 passengers (max capacity is 1512) served by 560 crew-staff.
+The boat has 12 decks (9 passenger-accessible, 5 with cabins), 15 food and drink venues (restaurants, lounges, bars), 2 swimming pools (one with a retractable glass roof, one for adults), 2 Jacuzzis (outdoor spa pools), 8 elevators.
+The new interior design (transforming MS Ryndam into Pacific Aria) was a project of Tillberg Design Studio (Sweden).

 Note: On the Pacific Aria ship, self-service launderettes (passenger use laundry/ironing facilities) are located on decks: 5 and 9.
 Laundry services on board are not complimentary /included in the fares.
 Smoking on the P&O Aria ship is permitted only at designated outdoor public areas.